-'It is over': Vice President Joe Biden shuts down Seattle congresswoman Pramila Jayapal's last-ditch effort to halt Trump
+'It is over': VP Joe Biden shuts down Seattle congresswoman Pramila Jayapal's last-ditch effort to halt Trump

 “For what purpose does the gentlewoman rise?” asked Biden, who was chairing the session in his role as President of the Senate.

-“Mr. President, I object to the certificate from the state of Georgia on the grounds that the electoral votes were not-“
+“Mr. President, I object to the certificate from the state of Georgia on the grounds that the electoral votes were not—” Jayapal said.

 Most Read Stories